Why Skin Quality Matters: The Most Overlooked Part of Aesthetic Medicine

 The most rational approach to improving skin quality is:

-1. Assess using VISIA
+1. Assess the skin using VISIA imaging

-2. Identify pigment vs vascular vs structural causes
+2. Identify pigment, vascular, and structural causes

 3. Plan treatments based on objective findings

-4. Treat using lasers/light/skincare
+4. Treat using targeted technologies and skincare

-5. Track changes over time
+5. Track measurable improvements over time

 Final thoughts

 Skin quality is one of the most meaningful yet overlooked aspects of aesthetic medicine.
-Improving tone, texture and clarity often delivers a more natural-looking rejuvenation than altering structure — because the skin itself looks healthier, brighter and biologically younger.
+Improving tone, texture, and clarity often delivers a more natural-looking rejuvenation than altering structure, because the skin itself looks healthier, brighter, and biologically younger.

 With the right diagnostics and modern treatment options, patients can finally stop guessing and start making strategic, measurable improvements.